WHAT IS AN ONLINE COURSE?

 There are no face-to-face meetings.
 The course is fully online.
 Course candidates achieve marks by completing a demonstration of learning for each of the course's modules; therefore there is no final exam.

 Demonstrating French competency is a pre-requisite for certain courses (see the course prerequisites for details).
-Should this be required, candidates must take the test on campus.
+Should this be required, candidates must take the test on campus or at a defined site.

 ARE ONLINE COURSES AVAILABLE IN ENGLISH AND IN FRENCH?